fbpx

 2. ありがとう (Arigatou) – Thank you

 A little politeness goes a long way.
 If you wanna be extra polite, you can say ありがとうございます (Arigatou gozaimasu).
-For casual settings, just “Arigatou” works fine.
+For casual settings, just “Arigatou” also works good.

 3. すみません (Sumimasen) – Excuse me / Sorry